blvdgroup/guidelines/languages/javascript/README.md

 compared to TypeScript, since it relies on Babel for most of its hard work.

-You can also use TypeScript's `--checkJs` flag to type-check JavaScript files, but this relies on JSdoc documentation blocks being present on your code, so it's less reliable. **Avoid** this as well.

-If you *really* want to use static typing in your JavaScript projects, you might as well use [TypeScript](../typescript) altogether.
+You can also use TypeScript's `--checkJs` flag to type-check JavaScript files, but if you're *really* concerned about using static typing in your JavaScript projects, we recommend that you use [TypeScript](../typescript) altogether.

 > Contrary to popular opinion, TypeScript is far from an entirely different language, and converting any JavaScript code to TypeScript can be done